Deportation of Koreans in the Soviet Union: Death toll

-Many died of hunger, sickness and exposure during the first years in Central Asia.
-Typhus and malaria were also the causes of fatalities.
-Estimates based on population statistics suggest that the total number of deported Koreans who died in exile is between 16,500 to 28,200 at a minimum, and up to 40,000 and 50,000 people, a mortality rate ranging from 10% for the lower estimates, and up to 16.3% to 25% for the high estimates.
+Many died of hunger, sickness, and exposure during the first years in Central Asia.
+Typhus and malaria were some of the causes of fatalities.
+Estimates based on population statistics suggest that the total number of deported Koreans who died in exile is between 16,500–28,200 and 40,000–50,000 people, resulting in a mortality rate ranging from 10% for the lower estimates, to 16.3%–25% for the higher estimates.

 Integration

 The NKVD and Council of People's Commissars could not agree upon the status of the deported Koreans.
 Formally they were neither regarded as special settlers, nor were they considered exiled since the reason for their resettlement was not repression.
-Finally, on 3 March 1947, MVD minister S. N. Kruglov signed a directive that allowed the banished Koreans to obtain passports, though they could only be used within Central Asia, and not for the border areas.
+Finally, on 3 March 1947, MVD minister Sergei Kruglov signed a directive that allowed the banished Koreans to obtain passports, though they could only be used within Central Asia, and not for the border areas.
 The 1959 census enumerated 74,019 Koreans in the Kazakh SSR (0.8% of the population) and 138,453 Koreans in the Uzbek SSR (1.7% of the population).
 Between 1959 and 1979, the number of Koreans increased by 24% in Kazakhstan; 18% in Uzbekistan; 299% in Kyrgyzstan and 373% in Tajikistan.